CompAndSave/hugo-decap-cas/content/posts/easy-easter-diy-projects-you-and-your-kids-will-love.md

 ---
-title: "Easy Easter DIY Projects You and Your Kids Will Love"
+title: Easy Easter DIY Projects You and Your Kids Will Love
 date: 2017-04-04T19:00:00.000Z
+authors: Katy S
 slug: easy-easter-diy-projects-you-and-your-kids-will-love
-description: "Easy Easter DIY Projects You and Your Kids Will Love"
 featured_image: /blog/images/archive/2017/04/basket-with-colored-easter-eggs.jpg
-authors: Katy S
+description: Easy Easter DIY Projects You and Your Kids Will Love
-tags: [DIY,Paper Craft,games,holidays,Printables,Printer crafts]
+tags:
+  - DIY
+  - Paper Craft
+  - games
+  - holidays
+  - Printables
+  - Printer crafts
 ---
 ![Easter DIY Projects](/blog/images/basket-with-colored-easter-eggs.jpg "Easter egg basket")

 Before the Easter bunny delivers the Easter candy, have your kids join in the Easter fun.
 They can color printables, create crafts, and play Easter-inspired games.
 Let's hop down the bunny trail and explore some fun and free Easter DIY projects for you to do with your children.